 For assessment purposes, DEQ considers two types of continuous data: long-term and short-term.
 Long-term continuous data spans long time periods, from weeks to years.
 Long-term continuous data are typically collected at minute to hourly intervals.
-Short-term continuous data spans a shorter time frame, typically a 72-96 hour period.
-These time periods target diurnal shifts in certain water quality parameters and readings are typically collected every few seconds or minutes.
+Short-term continuous data spans a shorter time frame, typically a 48-96 hour period.
+These time periods target diurnal shifts in certain water quality parameters and measurements are typically collected every few seconds or minutes.

 When managing data for assessment purposes, both long-term and short-term continuous data taken in less than hourly readings (example: data recorded every fifteen minutes) will be calculated into hourly averages.
-Long-term and short-term continuous data must span 90% of the 24 hour period to be used for that day.
-Similarly, long-term continuous data must span 90% of the month, for that month to be considered.
+All long-term and short-term assessments require at least hourly readings.
+Short-term continuous data must span 90% of each 24 hour period.
+Data acceptance will be determined by representativeness.